Luka Hujber

-Luka Hujber (born 16 June 1999 in Croatia) is a Croatian footballer who plays for Danish Superliga side Vejle Boldklub.
+Luka Hujber (born 16 June 1999 in Croatia) is a Croatian professional footballer who plays as right-back for Bosnian Premier League club Sarajevo.

 Career

-On July 8, 2024, Danish Superliga side Vejle Boldklub confirmed that Hujber joined the club on a deal until June 2027.
+On 8 July 2024, Danish Superliga side Vejle Boldklub confirmed that Hujber joined the club on a deal until June 2027.
+On 21 January 2026, Hujber signed a contract with Bosnian Premier League club Sarajevo.